Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Methods

 \subsubsection{The architecture of functional autoencoder}

+In this study, we employ a neural-operator-based autoencoder built upon the framework introduced in \cite{bunker2024autoencoders} to reconstruct the coarse structural component from sparse observations.
 The encoder $\mathcal{E}$ maps a function $u:\Omega \rightarrow \mathbb{R}^m$ to a latent vector $z \in \mathbb{R}^{d_z}$.
 In developing the encoder–decoder architectures, we assume that $\mathcal{U}$ is a Banach space of functions that can be evaluated pointwise almost everywhere, with domain $\Omega \subset \mathbb{R}^d$ and codomain $\mathbb{R}^m$.
 In practice, we only have access to discretized representations $u(x) \in \mathcal{U}$, obtained by evaluating $u$ at a finite set of mesh points.
-Following the formulation in \cite{li2020neural,li2020fourier}, we parametrise the encoder as a kernel integral operator:
+Following the formulation in \cite{li2020neural,li2020fourier}, we parametrize the encoder as a kernel integral operator: